fconstancias/metabarcodingRpipeline/README.md

 		--database_for_species_assignments ~/db/silva_species_assignment_v138.fa.gz > mylogs.txt 2>&1

 The ``> mylogs.txt 2>&1`` trick will redirect what is printed on the screen to a file including potential errors and also parameters that you used.

+## TO DO:

+- add phylogenetic tree to a phyloseq object
+- replace taxonomic assignments of a phyloseq object